HL7/v2-to-fhir/input/pagecontent/implementation_considerations.md

 #### Example (Marital Status)
 * Marital Status (PID-16) uses User-defined table HL70002 which includes the code S for Single
 * Patient.maritalStatus uses an extensible value set using codes from a v3 code system
-* A given implementation my use the HL70002 table but also have a set of local codes (using the code system of “L”) including “UN” for Unmarried (a synonym of single)
+* A given implementation may use the HL70002 table but also have a set of local codes (using the code system of “L”) including “UN” for Unmarried (a synonym of single)
 * PID-16 in a given message may look like:
    * S^Single^HL70002^UN^Unmarried^L
    * In this case, the first and second triplets are populated with codes from two different code systems
 * The implementers must make a decision if the base mapping of HL70002 to the FHIR value set is sufficient or if they also want to either persist one or both of the v2 codes or map either code to an alternate FHIR coding occurrence
-   * Note that as a project, we shouldn’t decide if it’s appropriate to retain the original codes or not - that is an implementation decision
+   * Note that the decision to retain the original codes or not is an implementation decision, this implementation guide does not provide a recommendation one way or the other
-   * As well, the transformation engine shouldn’t have to coded to retain (or not retain) the original codes, this should be determined by the contents of the mapping files
+   * As well, the transformation engine shouldn’t have to be coded to retain (or not retain) the original codes, we recommend that this be determined by the contents of the mapping files
 * For the remainder of this example, let’s assume that the implementers want to translate the HL70002 code to the FHIR value set and retain the original values from both triplets
    * The implementers enhance the existing base vocabulary map to include new lines for mapping the HL70002 code to v2-0002 code system and the local code to an appropriate local FHIR value set by adding the two new rows in yellow (the rows in red font are all the rows relevant to the concept of “single” regardless of the code used to represent that concept)